 Leeds 8-10 April 2015

-This meeting will include the 13th EPS Mid-Career Prize Lecture by Professor Martin Pickering plus an accompanying symposium to be organised by Rob Hartsuiker.
+This meeting included the 13th EPS Mid-Career Prize Lecture by Professor Martin Pickering plus an accompanying symposium organised by Rob Hartsuiker.

 Local Organiser Pam Blundell.

 This meeting will include the 22nd EPS Prize Lecture by Professor Manos Tsakiris plus an accompanying symposium to be organised by Katerina Fotopoulou.

 Local Organiser Timothy Hodgson.